 Individual mediator probes can be conveniently ordered online in several scales.

-Attention: The mediator probe itself may not function as a primer in the actual amplification step and thus be extended.
+Attention: The mediator probe itself shall not function as a primer in the actual amplification step and thus be extended.
 According to this, please be sure to select "MP Block" as a 3´-modification.

 Further information about the mediator probe technology of the Albert-Ludwigs-University Freiburg